nv-morpheus/Morpheus/examples/digital_fingerprinting/production/README.md

 This example is designed to illustrate a full-scale, production-ready, DFP deployment in Morpheus.
 It contains all of the necessary components (such as a model store), to allow multiple Morpheus pipelines to communicate at a scale that can handle the workload of an entire company.

 Key Differences:

- * Multiple pipelines are specialized to perform either training or inference
+- Multiple pipelines are specialized to perform either training or inference
- * Requires setting up a model store to allow the training and inference pipelines to communicate
+- Requires setting up a model store to allow the training and inference pipelines to communicate
- * Organized into a docker-compose deployment for easy startup
+- Organized into a docker-compose deployment for easy startup
- * Contains a Jupyter notebook service to ease development and debugging
+- Contains a Jupyter notebook service to ease development and debugging
- * Can be deployed to Kubernetes using provided Helm charts
+- Can be deployed to Kubernetes using provided Helm charts
- * Uses many customized stages to maximize performance.
+- Uses many customized stages to maximize performance.

 ## Build the Morpheus container

 This is necessary to get the latest changes needed for DFP.
 From the root of the Morpheus repo:

 ```bash
 ./docker/build_container_release.sh
 ```

 ## Building and Running via `docker-compose`

 ### Build

 ```bash
 cd examples/digital_fingerprinting/production
 export MORPHEUS_CONTAINER_VERSION="$(git describe --tags --abbrev=0)-runtime"
 docker-compose build
 ```

+> **Note:** This requires version 1.28.0 or higher of `docker-compose`.
+If you enconter an error similar to:
+>
+> ```log
+> ERROR: The Compose file './docker-compose.yml' is invalid because:
+> services.jupyter.deploy.resources.reservations value Additional properties are not allowed ('devices' was > unexpected)
+> ```
+>
+> This is most likely due to an older version of `docker-compose`.

 ### Running the services

 #### Jupyter Server

 From the `examples/digital_fingerprinting/production` dir run:

 ```bash
 docker-compose up jupyter
 ```

 Once the build is complete and the service has started, a message similar to the following should display:

 ```
 jupyter  |     To access the server, open this file in a browser:
 jupyter  |         file:///root/.local/share/jupyter/runtime/jpserver-7-open.html